mattiaserlo/mariobros/README.md

 # mariobros
-A simple 2D game type physics engine in JavaScript, and a limited implementation of Mario Bros as an example of the engine capabilities.
+A limited implementation of classic Nintendo game Mario Bros, in JavaScript.
+Eventually I'm thinking to make the 2D physics engine behind this generic, so that it can be used for similar simple 2D games.
+The choice of game here is just to demonstrate an example of the engine's capabilities.
 Work in progress.

 ![Screenshot](https://github.com/mattiaserlo/mariobros/blob/master/images/screenshot.png?raw=true "Screenshot")